JamesByers/Cluster-analysis-of-image-RGB-colors/README.md

 Cluster analysis of image RGB colors
 ====================================

-This repository contains Python and R scripts for reducing the number of colors in images using K-Means++.
+This repository contains Python and R scripts for reducing the number of colors in images using K-Means++ clustering.

 You can view the animated GIF [here](image_output_files/Newport_seafood_k_means++_cluster_animated.gif).
 To see a larger image click "raw" there to download the image in it's 1024x768 size.
 Open the file in a browser or other tool that will run an animated gif.